 A pedestrian who has no health insurance should not worry about paying for the ambulance or emergency care.
 In most cases, the driver who caused the accident (or the pedestrian’s own uninsured motorist coverage) will eventually pay for the treatment.
 It is better to get the treatment when it is needed than to suffer the consequences of failing to treat injuries.

 If a pedestrian has health insurance, the insurance company can explain how to find a doctor.
 Some policies allow injury victims to choose any doctor.
 Many policies require injury victims to obtain treatment from a particular network of healthcare providers.
 If you have a choice of providers, you can ask friends for recommendations.
 You can also research the reputations of different doctors online.
 Pedestrians who have reached the age of 65 can obtain treatment from a doctor who accepts Medicare.
 Injury victims can apply for Medicare even if they are not receiving Social Security.
 Minors and some low-income adults with disabilities can apply for Medicaid.
 Members of the military and veterans may be entitled to treatment from the Veterans Administration, particularly if the accident aggravated a service-related injury.

 Some doctors will agree to defer payment until after an accident claim is settled.
-A pedestrian accident lawyer, like a pedestrian accident lawyer in Georgia, may be able to refer injury victims to doctors who have accepted deferred payment agreements in the past.
+A pedestrian accident lawyer may be able to refer injury victims to doctors who have accepted deferred payment agreements in the past.
 An attorney can also explain the advantages and disadvantages of entering into a deferred payment agreement.
 In most cases, however, injury victims should do everything they can to get the treatment they need.